 Dates: 1859 - 1993

-Scope and Contents note This collection is comprised of photo albums primarily featuring the European travels of Gertrude Plaisted and her mother, Mabel Plaisted, in the late 1800s and early 1900s.
-Photos of architecture —especially churches and cathedrals—are some of the most prevalent in the collection.
+Overview This collection is comprised of photo albums primarily featuring the European travels of Gertrude Plaisted and her mother, Mabel Plaisted, in the late 1800s and early 1900s.
+Photos of architecture, especially churches and cathedrals, are some of the most prevalent in the collection.
 Many images depict city life and local inhabitants, while others capture the grandeur of the physical scenery.
 Additionally, a number of photos are art reproductions of Italian sculptures and paintings.
 Photos of...